skafdasschaf/lilypond-tools/README.md

   - `suffix` (optional): name suffix (-> `\MetadataNamesuffix`)
 - `title` (required): Work title (-> `\MetadataTitle`).
 - `subtitle` (optional): Work subtitle.
 The subtitle is combined with the work identifier and stored in `\MetadataSubtitle`.
 If this key is missing, the work identifier is used alone.
 - `id` (optional): Work identifier (typically, the catalogue of works number).
-If this key is missing, the RISM library siglum and shelfmark of the primary source are used.
+If this key is missing, the RISM library siglum and shelfmark of the principal source are used.
 - `genre` (required): Work genre (only used on the webpage).
 - `scoring` (required): Scoring of the work (-> `\MetadataScoring`).
 The value should be either a single string or an array.
 In the latter case, array elements will be joined by newlines.
 See the editorial guidelines for the scoring syntax.
 The list of abbreviations in the critical report is also assembled from the scoring information (-> `\MetadataAbbreviations`)
 - `sources` (required): Manuscript and print sources used for the edition (-> `\MetadataSources`).
 The name of each subkey will be used as source identifier (e.g., A1, B2).
 Each source is described by the following keys: